MammosGeorgios/mammosgeorgios.github.io/docs/pages/academy/lessons/getting-started-with-python.md

 ## Prepare proof-of-concept from employees application endpoints

-For our react application, we will need the following endpoints and http actions:
+For our React application, we will need the following endpoints and http actions:
 `/api/v1/employees GET`
 `/api/v1/employees POST`
 `/api/v1/employees/{id} GET`